 sang frequently in public with his brother; throughout the city, one could see posters advertising The singing brothers.

 He first went to the opera as a child in Odessa for a performance of Werther.

-Apparently the Werther (Pechkovskij) took him in his arms.
+Apparently the singer of Werther (Pechkovskij) took him in his arms.

 After puberty, his brother lost his voice, but Dovenman's voice developed into a tenor.